-The Local SEO is seeking for a relationship building with those, in the proximity of a local church, who search for keywords like “best churches near me”.
+The Local SEO is seeking relationship building with those, in the proximity of a local church, who search for keywords like “best churches near me”.
 Despite relatively lower search volumes, local searches often carry a lot more intents and can deliver foot traffic to your church that is far more likely to convert.
 This is why you should make sure of church website optimization for Local Searches so that Local SEO becomes a new evangelism strategy for a local church.

 Before implementing the five-step website optimization for Local searches, first, it’s essential to register for a Google My Business page.
 This is the most effective method before tweaking your church website here and there for optimization for local searches.
 This will surely allow your church and website to appear in Google Maps as well as Google’s Local Pack, which has a significantly higher click-through rate than organic search results.